wifinigel/wiperf/mkdocs/docs/quickstart.md

 __What it is:__

-- an open source engineering tool that runs a set of network tests and reports in to a separate open source reporting tool that is not part of the wiperf project.
+- an open source engineering tool that runs a set of network tests and reports in to a separate reporting tool (Splunk or Grafana) that is not part of the wiperf project.
 - Wiperf is *only* a probe that runs a series of network tests and makes data available to other tools.

 __What it isn't:__